Registration of Death Abroad

 – Any other service or extra not listed above

-- Motor hearse transportation service from the hospital to church and the cemetery
+The services of a hearse from the hospital to church and the cemetery

 For more information about autopsies, we recommend contacting the Head of the Pathology Department at Mater Dei Hospital.